sibincbaby/payroll-auto/README.md

 ## Usage

 This script can be downloaded and executed using either `curl` or `wget` commands.
-It performs a specific task when executed.
+It performs the task when executed.
 You can choose one of the following methods to run the script:

 ### Using `curl`